 - French comedian Coluche had a skit about being laid off and replaced with a machine.

 It does it as well as we did, if not better.
 Also, the machine doesn't need pay, doesn't need rest, doesn't need vacation, is never ill, and worst of all, doesn't even need a job!

-- This trope is contradicted by the "Luddite fallacy"; Even though a machine can do more work than a person, it doesn't mean that the company will employ fewer people—instead, the company may just produce more product for the same number of employees (of course, this still puts artisans out of a job in favour of technicians).
+- A common argument against this trope is calling concerns about automation an example of the "Luddite fallacy" which says that even though a machine can do more work than a person, it doesn't mean that the company will employ fewer people—instead, the company may just produce more product for the same number of employees.

-"If the Luddite fallacy were true we would all be out of work because productivity has been increasing for two centuries."
+"If the Luddite fallacy were true we would all be out of work because productivity has been increasing for two centuries."—Alex Tabarrok, Economist

 - Walt Disney Studios was in financial straits after Sleeping Beauty didn't make its cost back, so Ub Iwerks adapted the xerography process to eliminate hand-inking.
-Not good for you if you worked in the Disney inking department.
+This led to the elimination of the Disney inking department.

-- And on that same note, hand-painted movie posters falling by the wayside in favor of Photoshop, Paint Shop Pro, and similar photomanipulation and computer art tools.
-Savvy artists simply applied their expertise to the new medium and modified the programs to fit their needs accordingly.
+- Hand-painted movie posters have fallen by the wayside in favor of Photoshop, Paint Shop Pro, and similar photomanipulation and computer art tools.
+Savvy artists have simply applied their expertise to the new medium and modified the programs to fit their needs.

 - According to a 2013 study, 47% of all jobs in the U.S. are at "high risk" of being automated by 2033.

 - Some people in favor of a Universal Basic Income (UBI) cite the inevitability of this trope as a reason it should be implemented.
 If the robots are going to steal all the jobs, people won't be able to make any money, so give them a reasonable monthly living wage and let them spend/earn extra on part-time work.
 This was a large part of Democratic Candidate Andrew Andrew Yang platform for the U.S. 2020 Presidential Primary.